Evolution of the Weyl Tensor under the Ricci Flow: Locally Conformally Flat Ricci Solitons

 \subsection{The Classification of Steady and Shrinking Gradient LCF Ricci Solitons}

-The class of solitons with nonnegative Ricci tensor is particularly interesting as it includes all the shrinking and steady Ricci solitons by the results in~\cite{chen2} and~\cite{zhang}, where it is proved that a complete {\em ancient} solution $g(t)$ to the Ricci flow with zero Weyl tensor has a nonnegative curvature operator for every time $t$.
-In particular, this holds for any steady or shrinking Ricci soliton (even if not gradient) being them special ancient solutions.
+The class of solitons with nonnegative Ricci tensor is particularly interesting as it includes all the shrinking and steady Ricci solitons.\\ Indeed, by the same arguments of~\cite{zhang} (keeping in mind, in following the proof of the main Proposition~3.2 in such paper, that the nonnegativity of the scalar curvature for every complete, ancient Ricci was proved in~\cite[Corollary~2.5]{chen2}), where the author generalizes the well--known Hamilton--Ivey curvature estimate to locally conformally flat, gradient, shrinking Ricci solitons (Corollary~3.3 in the same paper~\cite{zhang}), it follows that actually {\em every} complete ancient solution $g(t)$ to the Ricci flow whose Weyl tensor is identically zero for all times, is forced to have nonnegative curvature operator for every time $t$.\\ In particular, this holds for any complete, steady or shrinking Ricci soliton (even if not gradient) as they generate self--similar ancient solutions of Ricci flow.

 By the previous discussion and the analysis of Bryant in the steady case~\cite{bry2} (see also~\cite[Chapter~1, Section~4]{chowbookI}) showing that there exists a unique (up to dilation of the metric) nonflat, steady, gradient Ricci soliton which is a warped product of $\SS^{n-1}$ on a halfline of $\RR$, called {\em Bryant soliton}, we get the following classification.